zhaoyuan2022/pxf-pdb/README.md

 # Run specific tests.
 Example: Hdfs Smoke Test
 make TEST=HdfsSmokeTest

 # Run all tests.
-This will be time consuming.
+This will be very time consuming.
 make GROUP=gpdb

 # If you wish to run test(s) against a different storage protocol set the following variable (for eg: s3)